 Datoviz: high-performance rendering for scientific data visualization¶

-⚡️ Datoviz is an open-source, cross-platform, high-performance rendering library for scientific data visualization.
+โก๏ธ Datoviz is an open-source, cross-platform, high-performance rendering library for scientific data visualization making extensive use of the graphics processing unit (GPU).

-It delivers fast, high-quality GPU rendering of 2D and 3D graphical primitives—markers, paths, images, text, meshes, volumes, and more—that scale to millions of elements.
+Up to 10,000x faster than matplotlib, it delivers highly efficient high-quality GPU rendering of 2D and 3D graphical primitivesโmarkers, paths, images, text, meshes, volumes, and moreโthat scale to millions of elements.
 Datoviz also supports graphical user interfaces (GUIs) for interactive visualization.

 Built from the ground up with performance in mind, Datoviz is written primarily in C and C++, leveraging the Khronos Vulkan graphics API.
 It offers a C API, low-level Python bindings via ctypes